bal360/Udemy-Course-Creation-Date-Finder/README.md

 Some updates and refactoring to this ugly code are definitely needed, but it works as is for now.
 So enjoy!

-Please watch this short video to learn the current steps you need to know to use this app:
+Please watch this short video to learn how to use this app:

 [Instructional Video](https://user-images.githubusercontent.com/46230902/133181478-ba92ec64-091b-409d-a65c-046ed30dafcd.mp4)

-## Now go and use the app [here!](https://obscure-bayou-33734.herokuapp.com/)
+## Now go and use the [app here!](https://obscure-bayou-33734.herokuapp.com/)